Penalties and Defenses for Leaving the Scene of a Personal Injury Accident

 Leaving the scene of a personal injury accident and not reporting it to the police as soon as possible is a misdemeanor, punishable by up to 1 year in jail, up to 2 years of probation, a $1,000 fine, and 6 points on your driving record.
 You could be charged with any of the following, depending on the particular circumstances:

-Failure to Exchange Information – After an accident, you must provide the other driver and the police with your identifying information, your driver’s license, and your vehicle’s registration information.
+- Failure to Exchange Information – After an accident, you must provide the other driver and the police with your identifying information, driver’s license, and vehicle registration information.
 Failure to exchange this information is a misdemeanor punishable by up to 1 year in jail, up to 2 years on probation, a $1,000.00 fine, and 6 points on your driver’s license.

-Failure to Stop at the Scene and Notify the Police Where There Has Been a Serious Injury – If you fail to stop and then notify the police as soon as reasonably possible and someone in the accident has suffered a serious injury, the penalty is up to 5 years in jail, 5 years of probation, and a $5,000.00 fine.
+- Failure to Stop at the Scene and Notify the Police Where There Has Been a Serious Injury – If you fail to stop and then notify the police as soon as reasonably possible and someone in the accident has suffered a serious injury, the penalty is up to five (5) years in jail, five (5) years of probation, and a $5,000.00 fine.

 If a police officer pulls you over in the future and you have a criminal conviction for “leaving the scene of an accident” or any other offense, it is less likely the officer will cut you any breaks.